rvkmr6466/Interview-Prep/Full stack developer interview questions.md

 ---

-## 59. Count repeating numbers and from an array.
+## 59. Count repeating numbers from an array in java.
   ```java
   import java.util.*;